BSides London 2025

 Drawing from real-world penetration tests, participants will learn to intercept and analyze MCP traffic, build custom testing tools, and develop reproducible attack workflows.
 We'll cover traffic capture techniques, protocol manipulation, authentication bypass methods, and injection attacks specific to MCP architectures.
 Attendees will work through hands-on labs targeting common implementation flaws, misconfigurations, and trust boundary violations.

-This intensive 4-hour hands-on workshop transforms penetration testers into MCP security specialists through practical exploitation techniques derived from real-world assessments.
+Intensive workshop transforms penetration testers into MCP security specialists through practical exploitation techniques from real-world assessments.
 As the Model Context Protocol becomes fundamental to AI application infrastructure, security professionals must understand its unique attack surface.

 Riyaz Walikar is the Chief Hacker at Appsecco, a boutique security consulting company specializing in SaaS products and their AI implementations.
 He has over a decade of experience in offensive security, hacking his way into web applications, mobile apps, wireless networks, thick clients, and cloud and container-based infrastructure.
 As part of his professional career, he has led security testing teams at Microland, PwC, Citrix, and Appsecco.
 He likes to evangelize cybersecurity and has been a speaker/trainer and multiple hacker conferences around the world including BlackHat, DefCON, OWASP AppsecUSA, Nullcon, and c0c0n.
 He has co-authored 2 books and loves teaching cybersecurity which he does through various online blogs and publications, in-person and online training programs, community talks, conference presentations, and beer sessions.